-On November 30, 2018 Sydney Liles was diagnosed with Mediastinal Large B-cell Lymphoma.
+On November 30, 2018, Sydney Liles was diagnosed with Mediastinal Large B-cell Lymphoma.
+Now, she tells her story of experiencing cancer with a PICC line.
 “You know how life is going along and everything is good, really good.”
 Sydney writes in her blog, “You have a great job, live on your boat, you’re empty nesters, and everything seems to be falling into place.
 Then…PLOT TWIST!”

 This is a moment many of us are familiar with.
 That moment when a doctor gives you a diagnosis that will change your life.

-Since her diagnosis, Sydney has committed her self to documenting every part of her cancer journey, the good and that bad.
+Since her diagnosis, Sydney has committed to documenting every part of her cancer journey, the good and the bad.
 Earlier this year, Sydney experienced a new plot twist – getting a PICC Line placed.
 Read on to learn more about Sydney’s PICC Line journey, and about the ways she navigated this next chapter in her journey!

 It is like having a large bit of hardware stuck on and in you.
 It really doesn’t hurt but it is a little irritating.
-It has to be kept dry.
+[The PICC line] has to be kept dry.
 You have to be careful not to snag the access ports (I have 2) on anything.
-You should not push on it (like if sleeping on your side).
+You should not push on it (like if you are sleeping on your side).
 And I have to have the dressing professional changed once a week (they even sign and date their work).